Short-Term Independent Study

 3. Completion of Assigned Work:

-• If the student does not complete the assigned work, they will miss out on credit for the work, and the district will not receive funding for the missed days of school.
+- If the student does not complete all of the assigned work, they will miss out on some credit for the work, and the district may not receive funding for the missed days of school.

 4. Future Independent Study Requests: